-At the end of a semester students in Years 7 and 8 are able to print off a summary report which outlines their progress and growth throughout the semester.
+At the end of a semester students, Years 7 and 8 can print off a summary report which outlines their progress and growth throughout the semester.
 This summative report gives a detailed overall view of the student's achievement in relation to the Victorian Curriculum Standard within each area of study.

-Parents are encouraged to regularly access Compass as well as attending Student Led Conferences each semester to obtain information about their child's progress.
+Parents/carers are encouraged to regularly access Compass as well as attending Student Led Conferences each semester.